Steam-Chat-Bot/node-steam-chat-bot/README.md

 SetNameTrigger - changes the bot's display/profile name.

 SetStatusTrigger - changes the bot's status between online, away, snooze, etc. - options: statuses {online,busy,away,snooze,trade,play,offline}.
-You can set these to false to disable them, or to whatever you wish the second part of the command to be in order to tell the bot to set that status.
-Defaults: online, busy, away, snooze, trademe, playme, and false.
-Recommended you don't allow the bot to be set offline unless you have a way to bring it back online.

 SteamrepOnJoinTrigger - checks steamrep API whenever someone joins a chat the bot is in.
-If Steamrep lists the user as a scammer, then bot announces it and gives links for more info. option whoToTell - if this is defined, the bot will not announce scammers; rather it will send them to this steamid64.
+If Steamrep lists the user as a scammer, then bot announces it and gives links for more info.

 SteamrepTrigger - same as SteamrepOnJoinTrigger, but provides a command rather than automatic onjoin check.